rsz_1moving_thrugh_thr_layer

 Note:

-The command tnc stands for test network connection.
-This will display a summary of the request, and the output will show a timeout.
-The PingSucceeded value will equal False.
+The command stands for test network connection.
+This will display a summary of the request and a timeout.
+The PingSucceeded value will be equal to False.
 This output can indicate port filtering or that the target machine is powered off.
-The different status can vary between operating systems even when the result appears to be the same.
+The different statuses can vary between operating systems even when the results appear to be the same.

 You can scan for the presence of multiple systems on the network with the following 1..2 | % {tnc 192.168.0.$_}